 4.2 Different services (workflows) for different data deposit agreements

-The service that a repository offers might vary according to the chosen license agreements.
+The service that a repository offers might vary according to the chosen licence agreements.
 For example, there can be different pseudonymisation procedures regarding the openness of the published data sets.
-Or thinking the other way around, the condition of the data set (regarding universe e.g.,) might prescribe the necessary license agreement.
+Or thinking the other way around, the condition of the data set (regarding universe e.g.,) might prescribe the necessary licence agreement.
 This implies small sensible groups of respondents, e.g., pupils/students of a district of a city or maybe refugees; respondents that per se are vulnerable groups.

 Image presents different pats to take upon decision if the data will be stored permanently of for short term.